 The Importance Of Spaying Female Dogs

 Getting a new puppy is very exciting, and there are so many things to think about!
 Where will she sleep?
 Where to take her for walks?
 What food to give her?
 Not to mention considerations about toilet training, vaccinations, worming and flea treatment!
-With all of this going on it can be easy to forget one other thing – whether or not she should be spayed.
+An important consideration is whether or not she should be spayed.

 What is spaying?

-A spay is a veterinary word for an ovariohysterectomy, put simply – the womb and ovaries are both removed during an operation to prevent the bitch from being able to sexually reproduce.
+Spaying is a veterinary term for an ovariohysterectomy.
+Put simply – the womb and ovaries are removed during an operation to prevent a female dog from being able to sexually reproduce.

 When should a spay be carried out?

-Different vets will likely have different answers but here at The Vet, we encourage people to have their dogs spayed before the first season, around the age of 5 months.
-This prevents certain changes from taking place in the body (eg. False pregnancy ) and also lowers the chance of her accidentally becoming pregnant- this is particularly important in households which contain un-castrated male dogs (especially siblings).
+The Pet Vet recommend spaying dogs from 6 months of age (large breeds, such as Mastiffs, Great Danes, Retrievers and Labradors are recommended to be spayed at 12-18 months).
+Spaying prevents certain changes from taking place in the body (eg false pregnancy) and also lowers the chance of your dog accidentally becoming pregnant.
+This is particularly important in households with uncastrated male dogs (especially siblings).
 Spaying earlier can also give greater protection from certain cancers linked to the reproductive tract.

 What is a season?